 2. Case Studies

 When driven by data, a case study says a lot about your problem-solving skills.
 You can also choose to present your information as a story – it helps you establish an emotional connection with your audience.
-And being able to develop an emotional connection is most useful to create and retain loyal customers.
+And being able to develop an emotional connection is most useful in creating and retaining loyal customers.

 3. Research Reports